Five Easy Steps to Success with Clematis

 Add a handful or two of Biotone to the mixture.

-Replace the enriched soil mixture in the hole.
+Replace the enriched soil mixture in

 You can include Biotone